fherreralab/fherreralab.github.io/people.md

 ### Alumni

 * **Ignacio Chi**, Research Assistant 2017-2020.
 Then PhD student at University of Chicago.
 * **Jonathan Sepúlveda**, MSc Physics 2018-2020.
-Then PhD student at Universidad del País Vasco.
+Then PhD student at UPV/EHU.
 * **Federico Hernández**, Postdoc 2019.
 Then postdoc at Queen Mary University of London.
+* **Iván Jara**, BSc Engineering Physics 2018-2020.
+Then data scientist in health start-up.